anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw3.md

 ```

 #### Part B: String Splitter
-For this part, you’ll implement a program that can divide one large string up into several small strings.
+For this part, you’ll implement a program in `ss.c` that can divide one large string up into several small strings.
 To satisfy the core requirements, you’ll need to implement the following function:

 ```c
 int split_string(char *s, char delim, char **substrings);